28,102,471 (July 2018 est.)

 March 6, 1957

-Oil, Gold, Diamonds, Manganese, Fish, Cocoa, Timber, Aluminum, Bauxite
+Oil, Gold, Cocoa, Timber, Tuna, Bauxite, Aluminum, Manganese, Diamonds, Horticultural products

 The history of Ghana is based on oral tradition until the 15th century.
 The Portuguese landed on the Gold Coast in 1470 and established Elmina Castle as a trading base in 1482.
 British traders first arrived in 1553, and various European powers controlled parts of the coast for the next three centuries.
 The British successfully fought the Asante empire for dominance of the region in a series of Anglo-Asante Wars from 1823 to 1901.
 The Gold Coast became a British colony in 1901 and the Ashanti region a protectorate in 1902.
 The Fante protectorate and British Togoland merged with these territories by 1956, creating a single colony known as the Gold Coast.